How can I achieve study, life and work balance as a postgraduate student?

 Share

-It’s hard to deny that finding a balance between life, study and work has become a modern-day Holy Grail.
-With 29% of Australians working from home in recent years1, trying to find that elusive balance that gives you time for family and personal commitments can seem overwhelming at times.
+It’s hard to deny that striking the perfect study-life-work balance has become a modern-day Holy Grail.
+With 29% of Australians working from home in recent years1, trying to find that elusive balance that gives you time for family and personal commitments can seem overwhelming.

 At RMIT, a busy schedule doesn’t have to mean delaying your next pay rise or career move.
-We spoke to members of the RMIT community to find out their tips for achieving work-life balance while gaining your postgraduate qualification.
+We spoke to members of the RMIT community to find out their tips for achieving study and work balance while studying a postgraduate qualification.

 #1: Think about why you want to study